squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 .if !'po4a'hide' .TP
 .if !'po4a'hide' .B \-h
 Display the binary help and command line syntax info using stderr.
 .
+.SH KNOWN ISSUES
+.PP
+Optional test goes here.
+If there is nothing major remove the whole section.
+.
 .SH CONFIGURATION
 .PP See FAQ wiki page for examples of how to write configuration snippets.